 Previous planning and environmental studies have been undertaken to analyze the potential for realigning the San Diego Subdivision in the SDLRR Project study area, as defined in Section 2.1.
 In August 2023, SANDAG released the San Dieguito to Sorrento Valley Double Track Del Mar Tunnels Alternatives Analysis Report (Alternatives Analysis Report) that refined five potential alignment alternatives based on previous conceptual engineering studies and evaluated them against a set of performance criteria.
 Two of these alternatives were advanced to 10 percent conceptual engineering and were further analyzed for engineering and environmental considerations.
-Based on feedback from stakeholders and community groups, four additional potential tunnel portal locations were also evaluated within the Alternatives Analysis Report with the goal of minimizing effects on the community and private properties.
-After completion of the Alternatives Analysis Report, SANDAG continued to evaluate alignments, including portal locations and tunnel configurations (i.e., single or twin bore).
+Based on feedback from stakeholders and community groups, four additional potential tunnel portal locations were also evaluated within the Alternatives Analysis Report, SANDAG continued to evaluate alignments, including portal locations and tunnel configurations (i.e., single or twin bore).
 In total, 12 conceptual alignments were developed to demonstrate potential connections among the various portal locations and tunnel bore configurations.
 These alignments are referred to as "conceptual alignments" within this report and are summarized in Section 2.3.